 It is common for separate property to be commingled with community property after a couple marries.
 When a couple gets divorced, the commingling may create significant obstacles when determining the character of various assets.
 Drafting a pre-marital or post-marital agreement may provide some measure of security to both spouses in the case of a divorce.
 If you are considering this type of option, the Dallas divorce attorneys at the McClure Law Group may be able to provide sound advice and representation.Pre-Marital and Post-Marital Agreements

 Retaining an experienced attorney to draft your pre-marital or post-marital agreement may give you the peace of mind that you have created a legally binding contract.
 Texas has adopted the Uniform Premarital Agreement Act.
-A premarital agreement must be in writing and signed by both prospective spouses prior to their getting married.
+A pre-marital agreement must be in writing and signed by both prospective spouses prior to the marriage.
 No consideration is necessary, unlike with other contracts.
 Both prospective spouses should disclose all of their assets and liabilities prior to signing the agreement, and they must have negotiated and signed the agreement in contemplation of getting married.

 Under Texas law, there is a rebuttable presumption that property during a divorce is community property.
 Community property is subject to a just and right division.
-A premarital agreement allows someone who is going to marry to protect their separate property by deciding in advance what the character of particular property or income is going to be at the time of the divorce.
-For example, you might agree with your spouse that each of you will keep as separate property your wages and income throughout the marriage when they would otherwise be considered community property.
-Premarital agreements may also establish the right to control property during a marriage, provide for the division of retirement and employee benefits, and either set or waive alimony and cost of living adjustments.
+A pre-marital agreement allows someone who is going to marry to protect his or her separate property by deciding in advance what the character of particular property or income is going to be at the time of the divorce.
+For example, you might agree with your spouse that each of you will keep your wages and income as separate property throughout the marriage when they would otherwise be considered community property.
+Pre-marital agreements may also establish the right to control property during a marriage, provide for the division of retirement and employee benefits, and either set or waive alimony and cost of living adjustments.

 There are certain areas that are off-limits in premarital agreements in Texas.
 For example, you may not limit the amount of child support that one parent would need to pay to the other in case of divorce or a child custody dispute.
 The right to child support is the child's right, rather than the parent's right.
 Judges are supposed to award whatever child support is appropriate under the circumstances and the law, regardless of what the parents agree.
 Child custody is also off-limits.
 These decisions are supposed to be made based on a child's best interests at the time of the divorce.